Abstract:

 ---|---|

-Data Collection: | Pathtrack Nano GPS tags were used for data collection.
+Data Collection: | GPS logger models used: Pathtrack nanoFix GEO on Nightingale, and Pathtrack nanoFix GEO+RT on Inaccessible (PathTrack, 54 x 19 x 15 mm, 24 g).
 Data were downloaded and analysed using R (version 3.4.0, R Development Core Team).
 Erroneous GPS locations were filtered by the speedfilter function (trip package, Sumner 2015) when speed exceeded 8km/h and duplicate positions removed.
 When devices recorded consecutive trips, data were separated into foraging trips, which were described by last and first recorded position back at the colony using QGIS (QGIS Development Team).
 To compensate for irregular gaps between positional fixes within the tracks, filtered data were subsequently processed using a continuous, time-correlated random walk model (crawl package, Johnson et al. 2008).
 Based on the simulation of 100 possible tracks the most likely or 'best fit'' path used by the penguin is generated. |

-Data Storage: | All files are in the CSV format total volume of 20.2 MB. |
+Data Storage: | There are two data types for each penguin a) the unprocessed raw and b) the processed GPS data.
+All files are in the CSV format, with a total volume of 20.2 MB. |

 ---|